stas-at-ibm/construction-pallet/README.md

 ### Arguments For a Blockchain

 - **Shared state and immutability:** Both help resolve disputes because work and spent materials are recorded and shared among participants.
 - **Chaincode:** Resolves absent clear business policy.
-With Chaincode there will be an agreed upon digitized process which can emit events and trigger invoice creation or payment rollouts.
+With Chaincode there will be an agreed upon digitised process which can emit events and trigger invoice creation or payment rollouts.
 - **Trust:** The first two arguments create trust implicitly.
 Data and the business policy are shared.
 - **Tokens:** Can be used as an incentive to use the application.
 Users could receive tokens for approved quantity measurement.